Frequently Asked Questions about the Referendum

 Will property taxes really go down even if the referendum is approved?

 Yes.
-Because of our district’s fiscal responsibility, we have a unique opportunity to implement the community’s plan to modernize our middle schools while giving our taxpayers even more property tax relief.
+Because of our district’s fiscal responsibility, we have a unique opportunity to implement the community’s plan to modernize our middle schools while giving our taxpayers even more property tax relief in the bond and interest portion of the tax levy.
 We continue to spend less per student than the state average by minimizing administrative expenses and focusing funding on our classrooms.
 By responsibly paying down debt, we’ve saved taxpayers over $10 million while reducing taxes, maintaining our position as the 3rd lowest tax rate among our benchmark districts.
 We even abated a $2 million surplus back to taxpayers in 2023.

 How much will property taxes decrease if the referendum is approved?

-If the referendum is successful, the average district homeowner would see an average tax decrease of $71 per year for the next 15 years.
+If the referendum is successful, the median homeowner would see an average tax decrease of $71 per year for the next 15 years.
+Click here to use our tax calculator to determine your tax decrease.

 What is included in the plan?

 The community’s plan will now appear on our ballots in the November 5th election for final approval.
-This $151.5 million referendum would result in an average tax decrease of $71 per year for the average district homeowner.
+This $151.5 million referendum would result in an average tax decrease of $71 per year for the median homeowner.
 If approved by the community, it would:

 The referendum will improve safety & security in Franklin, Monroe, and Edison Middle Schools.
 This will ensure a more secure environment for students and teachers including improved sight lines in hallways, upgraded camera systems, and updated door entry systems.